jeantimex/react-webapp-boilerplate/README.md

-# react-webapp-boilerplate
+# React Webapp Boilerplate
-React Webapp Boilerplate
+A sample project that demonstrates how to scaffold a web application using React and Webpack.